Skip to main content

 ): ...

-With the above configuration, Pysa can detect cases where UserControlled flows into url and Credentials flow into params at the same time.
+With the above configuration, Pysa can detect cases where UserControlled flows into url and Credentials flow into params at the same time (or at the same call site).

 String Combine Rules